deMouraPaulo/FAMA/README.md

 The codes calculate and simulate theoretical OP for FAMA under Nakagami-m fading channels in different configurations:
- - systems: slow FAMA, fast FAMA, opportunistic FAMA, cell-free with MRT precoding at base station and users with fluid antenna systems (FASs);
+ - systems: slow FAMA, fast FAMA, opportunistic FAMA, cell-free with MRT precoding at base station and users with fluid antennas;
  - correlation: constant correlation, spatial-block correlation;
  - categories of interference: interference-limited, noise-limited (no interference), combined interference and noise;